Zbeyer/EveForeman-Discorvery/README.md

 ------

-> While this project is an Open Source service and application intended to be licensed under [The MIT License](https://opensource.org/licenses/MIT), any forked code and deployment artifacts may be subject to [CCP's Developer License](https://developers.eveonline.com/resource/license-agreement).
+> While this project is an open source service and application intended to be licensed under [The MIT License](https://opensource.org/licenses/MIT), any forked code and deployment artifacts may be subject to [CCP's Developer License](https://developers.eveonline.com/resource/license-agreement).
 > Be sure that your use of this repository and its contents remains in keeping with both agreements to cover your own butt.

 ----